kolibre/Kolibre-KADOS/README.md

 ---------------------------------
 Kolibre-KADOS is a PHP module for deploying a Daisy Online service onto an existing user management and content delivery backend.
-It is fully compatible with the DAISY Online Delivery Protocol and provides and adapter API for backend communication.
+It is fully compatible with the DAISY Online Delivery Protocol v1 and provides and adapter API for backend communication.
+The DOD-protocol is to be found at http://www.daisy.org/projects/daisy-online-delivery/

 Documentation